-- Public agency expertise, especially research sections. - Use of accredited contractors or consultants. - A co-operative approach to implementation with other forest owners and/or public agencies.
+- State/public agency expertise, especially research sections. - Use of accredited contractors or consultants. - A co-operative approach to implementation with other forest owners and/or State/public agencies.

-A-4.5.4 Rehabilitate degraded forest
+C-4.5.4 Rehabilitate degraded forest

-The intent of this requirement is to promote rehabilitation of degraded or damaged forests to return them to an acceptable standard of health, structure and stocking for commercial or non-commercial purposes.
+The intent of this requirement is to promote rehabilitation of degraded or damaged forests within the defined forest area to return them to an acceptable standard of health, structure and stocking for commercial or non-commercial purposes.